We use git reset to revert to a specific commit in a Git repository. There are a couple of options depending on what you want to achieve:

 Find the commit hash: First, find the hash of the commit you want to revert to.
 You can do this using

-, which shows a history of commits along with their hashes.git log
+git log, which shows a history of commits along with their hashes.git log -

 Revert the commit: Use

-followed by the commit hash of the commit you want to revert.git revert <commit-hash>
+git revertfollowed by the commit hash of the commit you want to revert.git revert <commit-hash>Replace

 Resolve conflicts (if any): Git might prompt you to resolve any conflicts that occur during the revert process.
 Once conflicts are resolved (if any), Git will create a new commit that undoes the changes introduced by the specified commit.